chimay/wheel/README.md

 ## Using plug

-The syntax should be similar with other git oriented plugin manager :
+The syntax should be similar with other git oriented plugin managers :

 ```vim
 Plug 'chimay/wheel'